nivi-prasad-1/Predicting-Job-Satisfaction/README.md

 #### Preprocessing Techniques:

-### (a) Our original distribution of overall satisfaction scores indicated potential for binary classification - respondents generally liked their jobs
+### (a) Respondents generally liked their jobs...with the distribution of scores indicating opportunity for binary classification

 ![Overall satisfaction](./visualisations/overall_satscore.png)